joolstorrentecalo/gitlab-foss/doc/user/packages/container_registry/reduce_container_registry_storage.md

 If you see this error message, check the regex patterns to ensure they are valid.

+GitLab uses [RE2 syntax](https://github.com/google/re2/wiki/Syntax) for regular expressions in the cleanup policy.
 You can test them with the [regex101 regex tester](https://regex101.com/) using the `Golang` flavor.
 View some common [regex pattern examples](#regex-pattern-examples).

 ### The cleanup policy doesn't delete any tags

 There can be different reasons behind this:

+- In GitLab 13.6 and earlier, when you run the cleanup policy you may expect it to delete tags and it does not.
+This occurs when the cleanup policy is saved without editing the value in the **Remove tags matching** field.
+This field has a grayed out `.*` value as a placeholder.
+Unless `.*` (or another regex pattern) is entered explicitly into the field, a `nil` value is submitted.
+  This value prevents the saved cleanup policy from matching any tags.
+As a workaround, edit the cleanup policy.
+In the **Remove tags matching** field, enter `.*` and save.
+This value indicates that all tags should be removed.

 - If you are on GitLab self-managed instances and you have 1000+ tags in a container repository, you might run into a [Container Registry token expiration issue](https://gitlab.com/gitlab-org/gitlab/-/issues/288814),